-FERPA refers to the federal Family Educational Rights and Privacy Act, which grants specific privacy protections to student records.
-The law contains certain exceptions, such as for directory information, unless a student's parent or a student 18 years of age or older directs the school not to release directory information.
+FERPA - Federal Family Educational Rights and Privacy Act that grants specific privacy protections to student records.
+The law contains certain exceptions, such as for directory information, unless a student's parent or a student 18 or older directs the school not to release directory information.